Employer records: maintain employer record: construction industry scheme (CIS) - up to 2007

 It is important that in day to day work processing staff responsible for employer related work maintain the correct scheme type for employers involved in the construction industry.
 See subject ‘Maintain scheme type’ PAYE27025 when changes occur.

-For every employer record with XP or PSC scheme types that are held in an office a link must be made between the BROCS and CIS computers.
+For every employer record with XP or PSC scheme types that are held in an office a link is made between ETMP and CIS.

 The initial link can be made by